b3r3nd/berendbotje/README.md

 - Automatic timeout detection to get a better overview of who has been timed out, why and how often
 - User blacklist where users can be added and prevented from using certain functions of the bot
 - Assign roles to users when they join the server
+- Custom welcome messages when people join the server
 - Add replies based on roles in the server when you mention the bot
 - Reminders - send a reminder every xx time in a certain channel
 - Add emotes as custom reactions to strings, when those strings are detected the bot will react with set emote